clojure-grimoire/grimoire/resources/1.6.0/clojure.java.io/file/docstring.md

 Returns a java.io.File, passing each arg to as-file.
-Multiple-argversions treat the first argument as parent and subsequent args aschildren relative to the parent.
+Multiple-arg versions treat the first argument as parent and subsequent args as children relative to the parent.